codesshaman/vagrant_k3s_one_master_configuration/README.md

-# Vagrant virual machine with minikube
+# Vagrant virual machine with k3s

 Your need install vagrant and virtualbox for up this configuration.